biocypher/biocypher/docs/index.rst

 The Biolink model extension
 ===========================

-The post-translation interaction that we would like to model in OmniPath has no literal counterpart in the Biolink model, due to its design philosophy.
+The post-translational interaction that we would like to model in OmniPath has no literal counterpart in the Biolink model, due to its design philosophy.
 The most granular level of interactions as Biolink class is the `PairwiseMolecularInteraction <https://biolink.github.io/biolink-model/docs/PairwiseMolecularInteraction.html>`_;